St Paul's Grammar School, Penrith

 Group 6 subjects (Arts and electives) offered include Film, Music, Theatre Arts, Dance and Visual Arts.
 A second subject may also be studied from groups 2-6 (although study of a second group 6 subject requires the choice of Environmental Systems and Societies to meet both group 3 and 4 requirements in one subject.

 The Diploma Programme Coordinator is a member of standing commitee of IB Schools Australasia and a former chair of the association.
-He has represented IB schools in the Asia Pacific region on IB curriculum and assessment commitees through-out the world.
+He has represented IB schools in the Asia Pacific region on numerous IB curriculum and assessment commitees through-out the world.